 Home Staging Tips for Living Rooms

-- Arrange knickknacks in odd groupings such as 3, 5 or 7.
+- Arrange knickknacks in odd groupings such as three, five or seven.

-- Use bright colors for accents such as flowers, pillows, throws.
+- Use bright colors for accents such as flowers, pillows or throws.

 - Bring in plants to liven up the space.